TahsanR56/HorseRaceSimulator./README.md

 ## Project Overview

 This is a Java-based program that simulates a horse race.
-It was created as coursework for the ECS414U OOP module.
 It includes fully encapsulated horse objects, a confidence-based race mechanism, and two separate parts:

 - **Part 1**: A text-based horse racing simulation, fully animated via the CLI.
 - **Part 2**: A fully-featured **Graphical User Interface (GUI)** version with race stats, betting, and dynamic horse configuration.